nithishbn/MotifFinder/README.md

 This method involves finding an organism with RNASeq data, a reference genome, and a few bioinformatics tools including [samtools](https://www.htslib.org/), [bamtools](https://github.com/pezmaster31/bamtools/wiki), and [bedtools](https://bedtools.readthedocs.io/en/latest/content/installation.html).

+### Gene Start Sites
+The same approach could be derived from gene annotation files which allows you to identify the same upstream sites.
+By compiling the _x_ bp upstream sequence of gene start sites for known genomes, we can similarly generate a set of sequences in which to look for motifs.

 ## Examples

 You can try to find the motifs present in `promoters.fasta`, a set of 4 promoters known in _P. tricornutum_, a relatively unknown diatom species.